axioslearning/curriculum/web/html/lists/nested-lists.md

 Lists can be nested within other lists.

-When nested, each list section displays starting from either 1 or whatever the `start` attributes value is.
+When nested, each list section displays starting from either 1 or whatever the `start` attribute's value is.

 Additionally, you can add a different style for each `<ol>` section in the nested list.